gopartyparrot/jup-twap/README.md

 The required arguments are `From`, `To`, `Amount` and `Interval`.

-- From and To: are the order of the trading pair we want to swap.
+- From and To: are the direction of the trading pair we want to swap.
-- Amount: is the `From token` amount we will swap for the `To token`.
+- Amount: is the `From token` amount we want to swap for the `To token`.
-- Interval: is the interval in duration (like 10s, 10m, 10h) to execute a swap
+- Interval: is the duration (like 10s, 10m, 10h) interval to execute a swap.

 Example: